akkking/rockinus/README.md

 New York Community Network

 This network is volunteered, built by NYU-Poly Computer Science students.
-Currently the team consists one formal member for overall development, implementation and in-time updates.
+Currently the team consists two formal member for overall development, implementation and in-time updates, they are Aizizi Yigaimu and Kiran Koduru.
 The original idea of this network is based on builder's real life experience in NYU-Poly.
 Meanwhile, after observing and researching a lot among other Polyers, this work has eventually been invented.
 Great thanks for earlier effort by Ethan Wang, Tian Liang and others as well.
 Without your inspirations and hard working, the site would not go this far.

 Growing History,